-- (i) General Annual Grant must be used for the normal running costs of the Academy - (ii) The Capital Grants represents fixed asset funding for various capital projects and the school building which was funded by DfE. - (iii) Unrestricted funds included trips and activities, investment income and other income such as hire of facilities and sale of school uniform. - (iv) The school is holding £75,000 for future IT equipment spend.
+(i) General Annual Grant must be used for the normal running costs of the Academy

+(ii) The Capital Grants represents fixed asset funding for various capital projects and the school building which was funded by DfE.

+(iii) Unrestricted funds included trips and activities, investment income and other income such as hire of facilities and sale of school uniform.

-The transfer to the restricted fixed asset fund relates to capital items purchased from other funds.
+(iv) Previously, the school was holding £75,000 for a future IT equipment spend.
+However, management have revisited this allocation, and the Academy is currently expensing low value IT items such as laptop replacements and refreshes, so no longer have current plans for larger scale IT projects.

-Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2022.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2023.